 How Severe is the Problem?

 “Many people are likely to be misinformed, not only inaccurate in their factual beliefs but confident that they are right.”
-So say Kuklinski and collegues (2000, p.809); modest enough, but in the same article, they find that most people are misinformed about welfare, crime, the proportion of minorities (see also Wong et al., 2012), and foreign affairs (see also Kull, Ramsay, & Lewis, 2010).
+So say Kuklinski and colleagues (2000, p.809); modest enough, but in the same article, they find that most people are misinformed about welfare, crime, the proportion of minorities (see also Wong et al., 2012), and foreign affairs (see also Kull, Ramsay, & Lewis, 2010).
 Other scholars have observed severe misinformation on issues ranging from the economy (Bartels, 2002) to national debt and tax policy (Flynn et al., 2017).
 And recent elections in the U.S. have been characterized as containing “an alarming lack of honesty in political communication” (Hameleers & Van der Meer, 2020).
 Even outside of elections, the American political system currently “abounds” with misinformation (Bode & Vraga, 2015, p.621).

 It is not merely the absolute amount of misinformation, however, that constitutes the problem, it is also the perception of misinformation.
 The ubiquitous discussion of “fake news” would fit in here.
 In the U.S., more than two thirds of people report being concerned about their ability to separate what is real and fake when it comes to news (Reuters, 2019).
 Clearly the majority of Americans believe that not only does misinformation exist, but it is a problem that is incredibly widespread and severe.
 Unfortunately, the wariness the general public has about misinformation may only be encouraging them to retreat into their ideological bunkers and brand all opposing news and information as “fake news” or misinformation.
 This is a trend that is exacerbated by the general susceptibility that Americans have towards conspiracy theories, another form of misinformation.
 I will touch more on this later, but conspiracy theory belief is incredibly widespread.
 Over half of the electorate believes in at least one conspiracy theory (Oliver & Wood, 2014).
 And this unfortunate trend of citizens’ believing confidently in false information or conspiracy theories seems only to be increasing, based on recent events.
 The phenomenon of QAnon would be one example.
 Another, more serious example, is the fact that one third of Americans believe that President Biden only won the election due to fraud (CNN, 2021).
 This last finding underscores the problem that misinformation has become in America.
 It is hard to underestimate how normatively troubling it is that one in three Americans believe the government has no legitimacy, and should therefore have no authority in making laws or expecting their compliance.